 We commit considerable resources in time, effort and money to delivering the best sporting experience to our students that we can and we are always striving to improve this aspect of the academy.

-Physical Education (often abbreviated Phys.
-Ed. or P.E.) is a subject which encourages learning in a play or physical setting.
+Physical Education is a subject which encourages learning in a play or physical setting.
 The aim of Physical Education is to teach students the importance of living a healthy lifestyle and to promote life-long participation in sport.

 The year programme is broken into 6 strands: Games (football, rugby, cricket, futsal, basketball etc.), Swimming, Outdoor Pursuits, Dance, Gymnastics, and Athletics.
 These 6 strands will challenge the boys physically, mentally, socially, and emotionally.
 The student will also be challenged intellectually and will learn about the following topics during the course of the year: Diet, Muscular System, The Skeletal System, The Circulatory System, and First Aid.